opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/rationale-for-choosing-twilio.md

 ---
 description: >-
-  What else do I need to know about Twilio via PostmanSG, before I start using the service?
+  What else do I need to know about Twilio via Postman, before I start using the service?
 ---